Slashmsu/presidio-anonymizer-nestjs/README.md

 - ⚙️ **Flexible Configuration**: Configure different anonymization strategies per entity type
 - 🚀 **NestJS Integration**: Easy to use within any NestJS application
 - 💪 **Resilient**: Built-in retry mechanisms and error handling
+- 🧠 **LLM-Safe**: Secure pattern for sending sensitive information to and from LLMs

 ## Installation